#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 The day I took that away, everybody stopped thinking that guy is very powerful.
 Now the only thing we need to resolve is payments.
 We still have payments still done in cash.
 I am thinking that the next thing is to pay everyone through mobile payments.

-LM: You see that efficiency and security of that guy is essentially what we need to do for every business whether I am selling sumbusas in a bucket, I need to have tht security and peace of mind that if I make my sales no one is going to take it away from me.
+LM: You see that efficiency and security of that guy is essentially what we need to do for every business whether I am selling sumbusas in a bucket, I need to have that security and peace of mind that if I make my sales no one is going to take it away from me.

 The other thing we saw is that the domestic violence that came from the presence of cash was reduced.
 Ladies tell us, they come from the market and the husband doesn’t beat them because if he is going to get the money she is the one to give it to him. so now she needs a pin to access it.
-This brought a peace of mind and the dignity of the children that they didn’t have to suffer the verbal and physical abuse that came with carrying physical cash.
+This brought peace of mind and the dignity of the children that they didn’t have to suffer the verbal and physical abuse that came with carrying physical cash.

 RK: What an amazing story!
 That’s what you call unintended consequences.